 An important part of the interviews occurs when the teens educate adults on the benefits of sports as well as the lack of access to programs that promote a healthy and active lifestyle.
 While teens advocate on behalf of themselves and their peers, they send a clear message that girls are strong, confident and if given a chance can change the world.

-Summer Squad is open to all girls, ages 14-18.
-This six-week program focuses on a different theme related to Girls in the Game each week.
+Summer Squad is open to all girls in Chicago, ages 14-18.
+This four-to-five-week program focuses on a different theme related to Girls in the Game each week.

 Participants explore concepts of sports, health, and leadership through playing traditional and non-traditional sports, hands-on activities, interacting with professionals in various career fields, visiting local college campuses, and participating in small group work.
 Members learn how to enhance their leadership capabilities by teaching healthy lifestyle workshops to younger girls at parks and community organizations.